 “He leads from the front,” said Mick, through a scraggly beard.
 “He don’t wind people up.”

 Robyne, who’s 826 years old (including past lives), was next to chime in.
 “When I was first introduced to him, I laughed and said ‘You’ve got to be joking, he’s no king of mine.'
 But Arthur does what it says on the tin, and slowly my opinion changed to one of total belief, without any persuasion.”

 “Stand.
 Stand and be counted.
 If you believe it, go for it.
 No regrets.
-Fight for truth, for honour and for justice.
+Fight for truth, for honor and for justice.
 Take no shit.”

-If you want to celebrate nature, dance around for a few hours and take no shit, the winter solstice festival is at Stonehenge on December 21st.
+If you want to celebrate nature, dance around for a few hours, and take no shit, the winter solstice festival is at Stonehenge on December 21.
 Arthur, your true king, will be wandering around somewhere and knighting people at dawn.
-Photos by Andrea Herrada.